 Records Other Than Permanent Records

-A student’s school ID card is not a permanent record and a school must issue the ID in the name that reflects the student’s chosen name.
+A student’s school ID card is not a permanent record and must reflect the student’s chosen name.
 Student IDs must not have gender markers on them.
-For assistance updating a student ID without a change in ATS, the school should contact their Borough/Citywide Office Academic Policy Lead.

-While the ID itself will reflect the chosen name without a legal name change, students should be advised that when this student ID is used in the cafeteria, library, or other place where it is scanned, the corresponding internal records will appear in the student’s legal name.
-In addition, student ID cards that are printed in a chosen name without a corresponding court-ordered name change or amended birth certificate cannot be used for a student to obtain their state-issued driver’s license or permit.
+Note: Student ID cards that are printed in a chosen name where there has been no legal name change cannot be used for a student to obtain their state-issued driver’s license or permit.
 A student ID in a chosen name also cannot be used as proof of ID for an IDNYC card or other forms of government ID.

 All students may discuss and express their gender openly and decide when, with whom, and how much of their private information to share with others.